-Behind such recognition is tireless dedication from our team to support the industries that form the backbone of our nation’s economy, so that we emerge from today’s challenges even stronger.Siemens USA CEO, Barbara Humpton
+Behind such recognition is the tireless dedication of a workforce supporting the industries and infrastructure forming the backbone of economies.Siemens USA CEO, Barbara Humpton

-Last year also brought our first-ever appearance on the Disability Equality Index® (DEI), a national benchmarking of businesses to gauge their level of disability workplace inclusion.
+In July 2021, for the second year in a row, we earned a score of 100 percent on the Disability Equality Index® (DEI), a national benchmarking of businesses to gauge their level of disability workplace inclusion.
 The index was developed in 2015 by the American Association of People with Disabilities and the disability inclusion nonprofit Disability:IN.
 It measures areas including culture and leadership; employment practices; community engagement; supplier diversity and accessibility.
-In our initial appearance on the list, we earned a top score of 100 percent.

 Such recognitions represent our strong belief that building a workforce drawn from all segments of society is both the right thing to do and a core part of our business strategy.
 Siemens has been recognized by Forbes among the Best Employers for Diversity.
 The corporate academic alliance Advancing Minorities’ Interest in Engineering (AMIE) has also named us a 2020 Supporter for Historically Black Colleges and Universities (HBCUs).
 HBCUs are powerhouses in research and STEM talent development, which is why Siemens has committed to expanding our recruiting efforts as well as our technology and research partnerships with these institutions.